You're an evil man, Vaughn. You're sadistic. You're a megalomaniac. You're insane. I pity you. But if I get half a chance, I'll kill you.

 - Evil Is Not a Toy

-- Expy: Professor Watkins and Isobel for Professor Travers and Anne, and possibly the sewer-lurking Cybermen for the subway-lurking Yeti — there's a rumour that this story was originally planned as a direct sequel to "The Web of Fear", before the writers of the two previous Yeti stories fell out with the showrunners over the editing of "The Dominators".
+- Expy: Professor Watkins and his niece Isobel stand in for Professor Travers and his daughter Anne who had appeared earlier.
+The did not want to pay the writers of the earlier characters.
+Also possibly the sewer-lurking Cybermen for the subway-lurking Yeti — there's a rumour that this story was originally planned as a direct sequel to "The Web of Fear", before the writers of the two previous Yeti stories fell out with the showrunners over the editing of "The Dominators" and the IP ownership of the Quarks.

 - For Inconvenience, Press "1": Written in 1969, a rare example of Doctor Who predicting the future effectively.